 Nimo smart glasses, a new classic

 The first advantage?
-Efficiency of course: I added a monitor a few years ago.
+Obviously efficiency: I added a monitor a few years ago.
 Today I have three.
 What could I do with six monitors?
-Buhahahahah (wicked laugh).
-Second benefit: there's no way anyone can look over your shoulder and see what you're doing on your screen, which is crucial if you're dealing with sensitive contracts.
+Buhahahahah (evil laugh).
+Second benefit: There's no way anyone can look over your shoulder and see what you're doing on your screen, which is critical if you're handling sensitive contracts.
 Third factor, the Nimo will be lighter than all the others, weighing 90 grams (the ThinkReality A3 weighs 120).

 In a demo on Zoom, Nattukallingal demonstrated the ease of multitasking on Nimo.
 On three screens he placed Word, PowerPoint and Slack.
 On the others some widgets and off you go.